067prabhat/delta-demo01/README.md

 # delta-demo01
-This is demo for git class
+This is demo for git and githubclass